Alerts

 6. In The condition * section, use Cloud9QL in the query editor to create the trigger condition on top of your dataset:

-8. Generate Alert if no data is detected: Check this box to raise the alert if no data is returned from the alert condition.
+9. Generate Alert if no data is detected: Check this box to raise the alert if no data is returned from the alert condition

-9. Attach conditional data as part of the alert: Check this box to attach the underlying dataset after the C9QL condition is applied as part of the alert.
+10. Attach conditional data as part of the alert: Check this box to attach the underlying dataset after the C9QL condition is applied as part of the alert

-11. Attach a Dashboard on trigger: Checking this box will enable users to attach a Dashboard as a PDF File.
-Note: Attaching a dashboard on trigger for Webhook actions is not suitable.
+12. Attach a Dashboard on trigger: Checking this box will enable users to attach a Dashboard as a PDF File.
+Note: Attaching a dashboard on the Webhook actions trigger is unsuitable.

-14. Select an Alert Action to configure alert to be sent via email/webhook/Slack/Teams.
+15. Select an Alert Action to configure alert to be sent via email/webhook/Slack

 Alert Actions